v8/v8.dev/src/docs/design-review-guidelines.md

 Make sure you still have the LGTMs e.g. by pinging the LGTM providers with a clear, reasonable deadline to veto.

-### LGTM providers don't comment on my doc, what should I do?
+### LGTM providers don’t comment on my doc, what should I do?

 In this case you can follow this path of escalation:

-- Ping them directly via mail, Hangouts or comment/assignment in the doc and specifically ask them explicitly to add an LGTM or non-LGTM
+- Ping them directly via mail, Hangouts or comment/assignment in the doc and specifically ask them explicitly to add an LGTM or non-LGTM.
-- Get your TL involved and ask them for help
+- Get your TL involved and ask them for help.
-- Escalate to v8-eng-review-owners@googlegroups.com
+- Escalate to <v8-eng-review-owners@googlegroups.com>.

 ### Somebody added me as an LGTM provider to a doc, what should I do?

 V8 is aiming to make decisions more transparent and escalation more straight-forward.
-If you think the design is good enough and should be done add an "**LGTM**" to the table cell next to your name.
+If you think the design is good enough and should be done add an “LGTM” to the table cell next to your name.

-If you have blocking concerns or remarks, please add "**Not LGTM, because … \<reason>**" into the table cell next to your name.
+If you have blocking concerns or remarks, please add “Not LGTM, because \<reason>” into the table cell next to your name.
 Be prepared to get asked for another round of review.

 ### How does this work together with the Blink Intents process?

-The V8 Design Review Guidelines complement [V8's Blink Intent+Errata process](/docs/feature-launch-process).
-If you are launching a new WebAssembly or JavaScript language feature, please follow V8's Blink Intent+Errata process and the V8 Design Review Guidelines.
-It likely makes sense to have all the LGTMs gathered at the point in time you would send an Intent To Implement.
+The V8 Design Review Guidelines complement [V8’s Blink Intent+Errata process](/docs/feature-launch-process).
+If you are launching a new WebAssembly or JavaScript language feature, please follow V8’s Blink Intent+Errata process and the V8 Design Review Guidelines.
+It likely makes sense to have all the LGTMs gathered at the point in time you would send an Intent to Implement.